-Do not choose a subject....
+Do not choose a subject just because

-- Just because your friends are doing it - Because your favourite teacher might teach it - Because you think it is an easy option - Because it is 'just for boys' or 'just for girls' - Because it has a great excursion - Because you think it will get you a high ATAR
+- Your friends are doing it.

+- Your favourite teacher might teach it.

+- You think it is an easy option.

+- It is 'just for boys' or 'just for girls'.

+- It has a great excursion.

+- You think it will get you a high ATAR.